ric2b/small-programs/README.md

 :----------- | :-----------
 mem_alloc | uses a user specified ammount of 100MB blocks from system memory, can be useful for testing secret_santa * | matches each given name with a single one of the other given names (without matching multiple names to the same one)

+####Projected:
+* Enigma, a program that encodes and decodes Enigma communications from WW2